Welcome to Duval Audubon Society

 Connecting people with nature, conserving and restoring natural ecosystems, focusing on birds and other wildlife.

 We are a chapter of the National Audubon Society.
-We have a membership of about 1,100 and hold monthly meetings in Jacksonville from September to May.
+We have a membership of about 1,100 and hold monthly informational meetings from September to May.
 We offer field trips, programs, workshops and other activities throughout the year.
 Under the drop down menu, you will find our calendar of events.
 We hope you'll join us!

 Please Donate to Duval Audubon!